 Hello Eying, so nice to be finally having this chat.
 Please introduce yourself to our readers 🙂

-Hi everybody, it’s a pleasure to e-meet you and I hope you have all been keeping well.
+Eying: Hi everybody, it’s a pleasure to e-meet you and I hope you have all been keeping well.
 What an incredible year 2020 was.
 What a year it has been!
 But I hope we are all ready for 2021 – with the hope of a renewed year ahead.

 So how do I start, well let me begin by sharing that I am normally not the best in describing myself, nor the likes that enjoy being in the eye of a reader ( you know always been the awkward very private kind).
-But since one of the co-founders of roots and leisure is a very dear friend of mine, let’s say this is a special one for her.
+But since one of the co-founders of Roots and Leisure is a very dear friend of mine, let’s say this is a special one for her.

 Having grown in a multicultural environment, where studies and work have taken me places, I had to occasionally acclimatise my name as well.
 What’s in a name anyways 😉 Most of my school and family friends know me as Eying/Eyingbeni, a name originating from Lotha Naga tribe, which carries the meaning of being calm and peaceful, the literal opposite of me really.
 As I gradually sojourned away from the motherland, Beni became my second name (not a family name!).
 For our readers, I leave it to you with the choice that best suits.

 Professionally, I work in the development sector, hang on let me explain a bit here.
-Well, you could say work around humanitarian response actions (emergency response during natural/manmade disasters), peacebuilding actions in countries with protracted conflict, gender and women empowerment promotion work, advocating human right actions for an equitable and just society, policy actions at National and Global platforms to influence National governments and International Organizations such as United Nations, European Union to advocate for a world free of abject poverty.
+Well, you could say work around humanitarian response actions (emergency response during natural/manmade disasters), peacebuilding actions in countries with protracted conflict, gender and women empowerment promotion work, advocating human rights actions for an equitable and just society, policy actions at National and Global platforms to influence National governments and International Organizations such as United Nations, European Union to advocate for a world free of abject poverty.
 Enticing for you? leave me a text and I can share more.

 As a Naga staying in a foreign land, how do you stay connected to your roots?

-I would say, scavenging for any semblance of Naga green vegetables in Asian supermarkets and shrieking with utter joy with my findings such as the four-winged beans, pennyworth leaves, mustard leaves, king chilli etc. And of course, imbibing a weekend tradition of cooking a fine Naga dinner with pork and bamboo shoot on the menu (slurp!).
+Eying: I would say, scavenging for any semblance of Naga green vegetables in Asian supermarkets and shrieking with utter joy at my findings such as the four-winged beans, pennyworth leaves, mustard leaves, king chilli etc. And of course, imbibing a weekend tradition of cooking a fine Naga dinner with pork and bamboo shoot on the menu (slurp!).

-I suppose a non -intended tradition I have built for myself over the years is collecting local handmade trinkets and products whenever I am home in Nagaland and presenting them to my friends and acquaintances at work, telling tales of our culture, folklore, history and tradition.
-My bit of creating visibility of Nagaland wherever I can 😉.
+I suppose a non-intended tradition I have built for myself over the years is collecting local handmade trinkets and products whenever I am home in Nagaland and presenting them to my friends and acquaintances at work, telling tales of our culture, folklore, history and tradition.
+My bit of creating visibility of Nagaland wherever I can. 😉

 Pennywort leaf is a wild herbal plant that is commonly used in most South-East Asian cuisines.
-It has a slightly bitter taste, but makes a very good salad and blends well with any non-vegetarian dishes.
+It has a slightly bitter taste but makes a very good salad and blends well with any non-vegetarian dishes.

 What is your favourite Leisure activity?

 Tell us a bit more about your love for cooking, baking – and exploring food in general.
-Where did you pick up this love – and talent!
+Where did you pick up this love – and talent?

-Honestly, I was a terrible cook and never really enjoyed cooking.
+Eying: Honestly, I was a terrible cook and never really enjoyed cooking.
 Being the youngest in the family, I was quite pampered when it comes to readymade food being served on the table (Yeah, those annoying lucky youngest ones, I tell you😊).
-But alas! when I moved away from comforts of home, is when necessity became the best inventor, and let’s say it brought out the cook and baker in me.
+But alas! when I moved away from the comforts of home, is when necessity became the best inventor, and let’s say it brought out the cook and baker in me.